Can eating all your food in a specific time window boost weight loss?

 - Hunger can be more manageable, as it’s only short term and you’ll have a set eating window to look forward to.

 Yes.
-If you are considering a timed eating approach like the 14:10 protocol, having nutritionally balanced, portioned controlled meals ready to go (like those available from Lite n’ Easy) can help make the process easier for you and ensure you don’t overeat during the non-fasting hours.
+If you are considering a timed eating approach like the 14:10 protocol, Lite n’ Easy meals can help.
+Our meals are nutritionally balanced, portion-controlled and ready to go, which can make the process easier.
+This will ensure you’re eating well and you won’t overeat during the non-fasting hours.

 Lite n’ Easy offers a range of healthy meals and healthy convenience options which take all the guesswork out of eating well.
 Lite n’ Easy’s Jump Start program combines the proven weight loss results of intermittent fasting with our delicious meal plans.
 Click here or call us on 13 15 12 to find out more.